JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

 this tutorial first discusses the structural details, i.e. what a solver consists of and “works with”.
 Afterwards, we will show how to implement the algorithm.
-Finally, we will discuss how to make the algorithm both nice for the user as well as initiliased in a way, that it can benefit from features already available in `Manopt.jl`.
+Finally, we will discuss how to make the algorithm both nice for the user as well as initialized in a way, that it can benefit from features already available in `Manopt.jl`.

-> **Tip**
->
+!!! note

-> If you have implemented your own solver, we would be very happy to have that within `Manopt.jl`
-> as well, so maybe consider [opening a Pull Request](https://github.com/JuliaManifolds/Manopt.jl)
+    If you have implemented your own solver, we would be very happy to have that within `Manopt.jl` as well, so maybe consider [opening a Pull Request](https://github.com/JuliaManifolds/Manopt.jl)

 ``` julia
 using Manopt, Manifolds, Random